Understanding Self-Harm in College Students

 One of the most important things to know is that you don't need to go through this alone.
 Many hotlines and resources are available to support you or help during emergencies.

 The Crisis Text Line offers 24/7 support.
 Text HOME to 741741 to get in touch with a volunteer crisis counselor.
-If you're experiencing thoughts of suicide, call the National Suicide Prevention Lifeline at 1-800-273-8255.
+If you're experiencing thoughts of suicide, call the 988 Suicide and Crisis Lifeline (dial 988), available 24 hours a day, seven days a week.
+All calls are confidential, and anyone can use this service.

 S.A.F.E.
 Alternatives also offers resources, information, and treatment options for self-harm.